Welcome to the Avocados From Mexico

 There are infinite flavor profiles for avocado toast— all you need is bread, avocado, and some creativity.
 Craving something tropical?
 Mango and jalapeños make your toast taste like a getaway.
 Feeling garden fresh?
 Just add tomato slices, basil, mozzarella pearls, and balsamic dressing.

 Avocado pickles are as cool as a cucumber.
 Combine vinegar, water, sugar, and salt in a saucepan and bring to a boil.
 Set aside to cool.
-Fill a Mason jar with slices of under ripe avocados and your preferred seasonings (cilantro, garlic, etc.).
-Pour the liquid over top and store in the fridge for up to one month.
+Fill a Mason jar with slices of underripe avocados and your preferred seasonings (cilantro, garlic, etc.).
+Pour the liquid over the top and store in the fridge for up to one month.